With some of the whitest sand beaches in the world and gentle aqua waters, Jervis Bay is one of Australia's most popular seaside destinations.

 By Jennifer Ennion

-It's hard to resist the powder-fine sand and clear turquoise waters of Jervis Bay, on the New South Wales South Coast.
+It's hard to resist the powder-fine sand and clear turquoise waters of Jervis Bay, on the south coast of New South Wales.
 The beaches are among the safest and most beautiful in the country.
 Add amazing scuba diving opportunities, whale and dolphin watching cruises, fantastic bush campsites and quaint coastal villages, and Jervis Bay oozes summer charm.

 - Throw down a towel on Hyams Beach